 Reverend Isaacs was in the forefront of many charitable activities.

-[Sabato] "Morais2 aptly characterized him as a 'humble Jew to whom the needy turned with confiding looks; with affection.'
+"[Sabato] Morais[i] aptly characterized him as a 'humble Jew to whom the needy turned with confiding looks; with affection.'
 Isaacs worked assiduously to combine all Jewish charities in the city by organizing the United Hebrew Charities in 1873.
 He also helped establish Mount Sinai Hospital (1852) and served as its first vice president."

-"Internationally, Isaacs crusaded for Palestinian relief and as early as 1849 began long term fund-raising efforts.
+Isaacs also worked to ameliorate the hardships faced by Jews living in Palestine "and as early as 1849 began long term fund-raising efforts.
 In 1853 he became treasurer of the North American Relief Society for Indigent Jews in Palestine, a position he held for many years.
 When news came of a massive famine in Palestine in 1853-1854, Isaacs was the 'first to take action; the other ministers followed his lead.'
 He mounted the first national campaign in the United States for the relief of Jews overseas.
-Reverend Isaacs's exceptional efforts earned him the accolade 'champion of charitable institutions.'"
+Reverend Isaacs's exceptional efforts earned him the accolade 'champion of charitable institutions.' "